ajwiley/WordCount/README.md

 # WordCount
-A simple project to count the number of words in a paragraph
+This program that counts the number of words in a paragraph, it also show the number of characters in the paragraph.
+This program was written using C# and wpf.